 ^{140.} The Prophet discouraged persons from confessing to the offense of adultery.
 SAHIH MUSLIM, supra note 81, Kitab Al-Hudud 17:4205.
 In this hadith, the Prophet turned away a person who came to seek purification.
 Id.
-The Prophet suggested that to maintain public order and deter open adultery; it is not to invade the privacy of homes or to impose cruel and unusual punishment for non-martial sexuality.
-It is certainly not to abrogate the Word of God.
+The Prophet suggested that the person seek purification through repentance.
+Id.
+But the person kept coming back, urging the Prophet to hear his story.
+Id.
+When the person confessed to have committed adultery, the Prophet asked whether the person was of sound mind and not under the influence of intoxication.
+Id.
+This hadith demonstrates that the Prophet was far from eager in hearing a confession for adultery.
+Furthermore, it appears from this hadith that the Prophet preferred that Muslims seek purification from adultery through repentance rather than punishment.